 01/07/2022

-This situation is possible if what you’re being offered is machine translation post-editing, or MTPE.
+This situation is possible if what you’re being offered is machine translation post-editing or MTPE.

 Some also call it post-edited or post-editing machine translation (PEMT), but machine translation post-editing and MTPE are the more commonly accepted terms.
 MTPE is a kind of translation process in which a document is first processed through a machine translation (MT) engine, and the output is proofread by a human editor.

-One might consider MTPE a hybrid, or even cyborg solution to the problem of high demand in the translation industry.
+One might consider MTPE a hybrid, or even a cyborg solution to the problem of high demand in the translation industry.
 MTPE blends both human skill and machine efficiency to provide a solution that is quick and cost-effective while maintaining a certain standard for the quality of the result.

 People who are unfamiliar with the field might not know what to expect from MTPE.
 They might either think that the results of MTPE are inferior to human translation, or they might think that there’s no difference between the two.